purescript-hyper/hyper/docs/introduction.md

 Welcome to the Hyper documentation!
 Hyper is an experimental middleware architecture for HTTP servers written in PureScript.
-It is also a breeding ground for higher-level web server constructs, which tends to fall under the "framework" category.
-I hope you find something useful or inspiring in this project.
+It is also a breeding ground for higher-level web server constructs, which tend to fall under the "framework" category.
+Right now most things live in the main repository of Hyper, but they will most likely break free soon.

+I hope you find something useful and inspiring in Hyper.
+If you want to get involved, see [Contributing](#contributing) at the end of this document.

 ## Goals